Climate change and development Protect the climate, halt global warming

 The initiatives and action areas cover a broad spectrum:

-• NDC Partnership: assisting developing countries and emerging economies to fulfil their Nationally Determined Contributions (NDCs) to the global 1.5 degree Celsius temperature limit while safeguarding sound development for local communities in line with the 2030 Agenda's Sustainable Development Goals (SDGs)
+- NDC Partnership: assisting developing countries and emerging economies to fulfil their Nationally Determined Contributions (NDCs) to mitigating global greenhouse gas emissions while safeguarding sound development for local communities in line with the 2030 Agenda's Sustainable Development Goals (SDGs)

-• Cooperation with non-governmental organisations: mobilising private funding for climate change mitigation; supporting economic and technological progress in developing countries, for example through the Foundation Development and Climate Alliance; (External link) supporting climate action by civil society, with a focus on inclusion of vulnerable groups
+- Cooperation with non-governmental organisations: mobilising private funding for climate change mitigation; supporting economic and technological progress in developing countries, for example through the Foundation Development and Climate Alliance (External link); supporting climate action by civil society, with a focus on including vulnerable groups

 To this end, the BMZ is engaged in the following sectors among others:

-• Agricultural and food systems: promoting sustainable use of soils and agroecology, increasing water and energy efficiency, reducing food losses, promoting sustainability standards for climate-friendly supply chains
+- Agricultural and food systems: promoting sustainable land use and agroecology, increasing water and energy efficiency, reducing food losses, promoting sustainability standards for climate-friendly supply chains

 What mitigation efforts can achieve